drclaireslee/WebPage/README.md

 # Client Folder
 This is where all of the front-end work will be stored (i.e. React, CSS, etc.) using Vite.

+- 12/08/2025:
+    - Added Dr. Lee bio back to main page
+    - Added footer component that support page naviagtion and login for users
+    - Footer contains link to admin page where information in the backend can be edited
+    - Research page contains a few books by dr lee and a link to their Google Scholar
+    - Teaching now contains course taught by Dr. Lee at UML and INHA
+    - Grants format changed to more neatly display grants awarded to Dr. Lee
+    - Memebers page shows Dr. Lee's bio and fetches data from the back end to display team members
+    - Added activities page displays Dr. Lee's envolvement and services she provides
+    - Contact page now contains fixed embedded map and an embedded contact form
 - 11/16/2025-11/18/2025:
     - Added padding at the root to format content better
     - Designed contact page to add basic